ludwiggj/scala-finance-gadget/README.md

 information across the whole portfolio).

 There are a number of report executables which retrieve and display this information.
-For example, **ShowPortfoliosFromTransactions** displays the value of each user's portfolio on each **investment date** (the regular monthly date on which the investor's money is used to buy new shares in one or more funds).
-This report shows how each user's portfolio has built up over time.
+For example, **ShowPortfoliosFromTransactions** generates a [ portfolio report](exampleHoldingsFromTransactionsReport.txt), which shows the value of each user's portfolio on each **investment date** (the regular monthly date on which the investor's money is used to buy new shares in one or more funds).
+Thus the report shows how each user's portfolio has built up over time.

 ## Scala tests ##